rinshankaihou/iris-imp-lang/README.md

 ## File Structure

-`imp` and `imp+` has many shared components in common: expressions, the model of their stack resource algebra, the state interpretation.
-On top of that, we define them in `src/imp/` and `src/imp_plus/` for their own semantics and proof rules.
-This is because `imp+` uses continuation in the program state and a special kind of predicate -- `postassert` -- in the logic to support `break` and `continue`, while `imp` only supports `return`ing from a function and has a straightforward model.
+`imp` and `imp+` has many shared components: expressions, the stack resource algebra and the state interpretation.
+On top of that, we define them individually in `src/imp/` and `src/imp_plus/`, including their own semantics and proof rules.
+We do not model `imp+` as a strict extension of `imp`: `imp+` uses continuation in the program state and a special kind of predicate -- `postassert` -- in the logic to support `break` and `continue`, while `imp` only supports `return`ing from a function and has a more straightforward model.

 **`src/` Shared components:**
 - `expr.v` - Expression (shared by both `imp` and `imp+`)